 3. You’re Stuck in an Unhealthy Relationship Pattern

-4. You’re Getting Out Of Your Comfort Zone
+4. You’ll Challenge Your Comfort Zone

 5. You May Not Know Who’s “Right” For You